sergiocarracedo/blog/content/blog/2024/2024-05-18-hexagonal-architecture-frontend/index.md

   ]
 }
 ```
-The frontend implemented partially the repository pattern as is just return the data the backend provides without more manipulation that remove the first level in the tree (the main menu item).
-The view execute the repository call using a service, that again just returns the same information that it gets from the repository.
+The front end implements partially the repository pattern as it just returns the data the backend provides without more manipulation than remove the first level in the tree (the main menu item).
+The view executes the repository call using a service, that again, just returns the same information that it gets from the repository.

 ![legacy architecture](legacy.png)

 ### The issues
-This "architecture" works, but have some issues that can create serious problems in the future
+This "architecture" works, but have some issues can create serious problems in the future:

-* **The data structure is absolutely coupled to the backend data**: If the backend changes just the name of a property we need to follow the data flow in our code until the view and changes it in all the places.
+* **The data structure is coupled to the backend data**: All the data flows from the backend to the view using the same interfaces, if the backend changes just the name of a property we need to follow the data flow in our code until the view changes it in all the places.
 * **The title string includes an emoji to allow users to visualize when a menu item is only for staff users**: That information is also provided in the `is_staff` property, if we want to expose a menu item to the regular users we need to change it in 2 places, and that is never a good idea.
 * **Visuals are defined in the backend**: The name of the icon to use is defined in the backend.
-Unless icon is an app (backend + frontend(S)) global domain concept it is not a good idea to pass that value front the backend.
+Unless the icon is would be an app (backend + frontend(S)) global oncept it is not a good idea to pass that value front the backend.
 * **No domain**: there is no domain, or at least no explicit one.
-Logic is applied in the view (that it is not bad *per se*, but if the logic is related to the application, it must live in the domain)
+Logic is applied in the view (that it is not bad *per se*, but if the logic is related to the business rules, it must live in the domain)

 ### The problem

-The current backend is not able to support the expected new features (at least without a big effort), so the company is creating a new backend, this will not be retro-compatible with the legacy one but It will be represent the same entities.
+Because different reasons the company decided to create a new version of the backend.
+This new backend (called v2) will not be retro-compatible with the legacy one, but it will represent semantically the same entities.

-The menu endpoint will return the same menu (but it will provide more features) but the new endpoint response structure is completely different:
+The menu endpoint will return the same menu (it will provide more features) but the new endpoint response structure is completely different:

 ```json
 [